sdwheeler/seanonit/content/blog/posts/2014-11-11-understanding-byte-arrays/index.md

 title: Understanding Byte Arrays in PowerShell
 date: 2014-11-11T11:48:28
 draft: false
+showReadTime: false
+categories:
+  - PowerShell
+tags:
+  - byte arrays
+  - encoding
+  - Unicode
+  - UTF8
+abstract: >
+  Not all strings are created equal.
+Text encoding can change how strings are stored in memory.
+  Learn how to use byte arrays to work with binary data in PowerShell.
 ---
+> This article was originally posted to my old [WordPress blog][wp].
+The content is still relevant
+> but some details may have changed.

 In a previous [article][04], I presented a PowerShell script for inspecting and validating certificates stored as PFX files.
 My goal is to get data into an X509Certificate2 object so that I can validate the certificate properties.
 The [X509Certificate2 Import() methods][05] have two sets